asurati/wip.src/content/post/2023-08-09-cpp-macro-replacement-page-182-example-3.md

     v---------------
     F(2 * (0+1)) + t
 ```

 The CPP now rescans the token-sequences `F(2 * (0+1)) + t`.
 The identifier `f`
 is already marked for no-replacement.
 The identifier `t` matches the name of an
 active macro, `t` itself, as evident from the state of the
 `active-macro-stack-#0`.
-Hence this token for the identifier `t` is marked to
+Hence this token for the identifier `t` is marked for
-prevent its replacement.
+non-replacement.

 ```
     t(t(g)(0) + t)  (rest is: (1); . . .)